lmas/lmas.github.io/src/blog/2021/hello_world/index.md

 banner-source: https://unsplash.com/photos/7OwdK-lXf6E
 ---

-*Updated 2022-07-13 with new content that reflects current setup.*

 Hello world!
-I'm Alex.
+This is the introduction and documentation of my site.

-I write open source software and have ran various Linux/FreeBSD servers as a hobby for myself for the last 10 years.
+I'm Alex and I write open source software and have ran various Linux/FreeBSD servers as a hobby for myself for the last 10 years.
 Mostly it's been web-related stuff, services and random tinkering.

 I decided to getting started on this blog as a personal space for myself,